KhronosGroup/KTX-Software/lib/basisu/README.md

 ### License and 3rd party code dependencies

 Detailed legal, license, and IP information is [here](https://github.com/BinomialLLC/basis_universal/wiki/Legal-IP-License-Information).
-Basis Universal itself uses the Apache 2.0 licenses, but it utilizes some zlib and optional BSD code (Zstandard).
+Basis Universal itself uses the Apache 2.0 licenses, but it also utilizes some optional BSD code (Zstandard).
 The supported texture formats are [open Khronos Group standards](https://www.khronos.org/registry/DataFormat/specs/1.1/dataformat.1.1.html).

 All C/C++ code dependencies are present inside the Basis Universal repo itself to simplify building.

-The stand-alone transcoder (in the "transcoder" directory) is a single .cpp source file library which has no 3rd party code dependencies apart from zstd/zstddeclib.c, which is optional.
-(It's only used for decompressing UASTC KTX2 files that use Zstandard.)

-The encoder uses [lodepng](https://lodev.org/lodepng/) for loading and saving PNG images, which is Copyright (c) 2005-2019 Lode Vandevenne.
-It uses the zlib license.
-It also uses [apg_bmp](https://github.com/capnramses/apg/tree/master/apg_bmp) for loading BMP images, which is Copyright 2019 Anton Gerdelan.
-It uses the Apache 2.0 license.

-The encoder uses [tcuAstcUtil.cpp](https://chromium.googlesource.com/external/deqp/+/refs/heads/master/framework/common/tcuAstcUtil.cpp), from the [Android drawElements Quality Program (deqp) Testing Suite](https://source.android.com/devices/graphics/deqp-testing), for unpacking the transcoder's ASTC output for testing/validation purposes.
-This code is Copyright 2016 The Android Open Source Project, and uses the Apache 2.0 license.
-We have modified the code so it has no external dependencies, and disabled HDR support.

 The encoder optionally uses Zstandard's single source file compressor (in zstd/zstd.c) to support compressing supercompressed KTX2 files.
+The stand-alone transcoder (in the "transcoder" directory) is a single .cpp source file library which has no 3rd party code dependencies apart from zstd/zstddeclib.c, which is also technically optional.
+It's only used for decompressing UASTC KTX2 files that use Zstandard.

 ### Command Line Compression Tool